A greener Oslo: Modelling conscious fashion and a fully electric public transport system

 Following suit with Oslo Runway

-Fashion is one of the world's most polluting industries, along with the transportation sector.
-But just like in the automotive industry, there are boundary-breaking fashion brands that are doing good for the environment.
+Fashion is one of the world’s most polluting industries, along with the transportation sector.
+But like with the automotive industry, there are boundary-breaking fashion brands that are doing good for the environment.

 You just need to know where to look.

-At Oslo Runway, Norway's annual fashion week, you can rest assured you're consuming brands with a strong sustainability ethos.
-From 2023 onward, all brands that want to participate in the event must meet the sustainability criteria developed by their Danish equivalent, Copenhagen Fashion Week (CPHFW).
+At Oslo Runway, Norway’s annual fashion week, you can rest assured you’re consuming brands with a strong sustainability ethos.
+From 2023 forward, all brands that want to participate in the event must fulfil the sustainability criteria developed by their Danish equivalent, Copenhagen Fashion Week (CPHFW).